leonormes/retry/README.md

 # Retryer
 # Design Patterns in Typescript

+On the Gateway Team at Tessian we have a passion for quality.
+We continually look for ways to improve our code and our process.
+We realised quite early on that if we were going to be leaders in cyber-security we needed to be solution orientated about anything that slowed us down or took us away from our primary focus of writing the features that would help our customers protect the human layer.

+With this in mind though, there are many problems that already have solutions and code complexity as a problem does have multiple mitigating practices.
+Code complexity will never be solved but it can be held at bay with disciplined and thoughtful development practises.

+This short post will give some examples of using design patterns in Typescript to create a useful helper class that reduces coupled code and reduces the line count as well as encapsulating pieces of code.

 As with most things in development best practices, the design patterns suggested in OOP can be very powerful.
 They can also be overkill or just a waste of time, depending on the problem you are trying to solve or the code base you are working with.
 And, of course, they can be misunderstood and done badly.

 Instead of trying to crowbar some patterns into a random part of the code-base, I looked for a genuine use case where the result would be of benefit.
 I needed a piece of code that was repeated in several places but with only slight differences in operation.
 I wanted to find a piece of functionality that could be clearly encapsulated and abstracted out to a pattern.
 Ah-ha, here we go...